Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Second Rise

-Now the dough needs to rise again, but for a shorter period of time.
-If you’ve used 250g water in your dough, you can do a free form second rise in the Dutch oven (if not, see note directly below).
-Coat the bottom of your Dutch oven with cornmeal.
-Alternatively, use parchment paper to prevent sticking (this is what I do, now).
-Place the dough inside of the pot, cover and let rise for about 30 minutes to 1 hour.
-The dough ready when it is slightly puffy but not double in size.
-Preheat your oven to 450 F/ 232 C towards the tail end of the second rise.
+Now the dough needs to rise again.
+If you’ve used 250g water, you can do a free-form second rise in the Dutch oven (if not, see note below).
+Line the pot with a piece of parchment paper (this is what I do) or coat with cornmeal.
+Place the dough inside, cover and let rise for about 30 minutes to 1 hour.
+It’s ready when slightly puffy, but not double in size.
+Preheat your oven to 450 F/ 232 C.

-Note: If your dough contains more than 250g water, omit the free from rise.
+Note: If your dough contains more than 250g water, skip the free-from rise.
 Your dough will spread.
-You’ll need to do the second rise in a cloth-lined, floured proofing basket instead.
-The basket will hold its shape to prevent spreading.
+Instead, use a floured, cloth-lined, proofing basket to help hold its shape.

 Score The Dough

-Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
-Use a bread lame, razor blade, sharp paring or a small serrated steak knife.
-The cut should be about 1/4-inch deep.
+Right before baking, make a shallow 2-3 inch slash (or longer) in the center of the dough using a bread lame, razor blade, or small sharp knife.
+The cut should be ~1/4-inch deep.

 Bake The Dough

-Place the bread into the oven on the center rack (lid on) and reduce the temperature to 400° F/ 204° C. Bake for 20 minutes.
-Remove the lid, and continue to bake (uncovered) for an additional 40 minutes or until deep, golden brown.
-Keep in mind that all ovens are different; you might have to make minimal adjustments to these temperatures.
+Place the bread in the oven on the center rack (lid on) and reduce the temperature to 400 F/ 204 C. Bake for 20 minutes, then remove the lid, and continue to bake (uncovered) for an another 40 minutes, until deep, golden brown.
+All ovens are different; feel free to make minimal adjustments to these temperatures.

-Remove the bread from the oven, and cool on a wire rack for at least an hour before slicing.
-Don’t cut too soon or else the inside will have a damp and gummy texture.
+Remove the bread from the hot Dutch oven, and cool on a wire rack for at least an hour before slicing.

 Did you make this recipe?